j-nguyen/FractalBot/README.md

 A multi-purpose discord bot that is designed to several tasks.
 Some tasks include, but not limited to: overwatch/cs:go stats, moderation management, and fun commands.

+This bot's purpose is to help manage your server in Discord.
+Feel free to add in any requests you'd like.

 ## Requirements

 * Python 3.5
 * `aiohttp` library
 * `websockets` library
+* `discord` library

 ## Installing